 The decision to enhance your breasts through cosmetic surgery is just the first step in a highly personal process that involves several choices.
 Board-certified plastic surgeon Dr. Josh Olson can listen to your goals and preferences during a consultation and can help you understand the options you have for breast implants at his practice in Gilbert, AZ.

 Allow Dr. Olson to assist you in choosing the size, shape, and material of your breast implants.
-Women from Chandler, Mesa, and Tempe, AZ, and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Gilbert at
+Women from Chandler, Queen Creek, Scottsdale, and Phoenix, AZ, and throughout the East Valley may request a consultation online with Dr. Olson, or call our cosmetic surgery office in Gilbert at

 Women considering breast augmentation have a variety of choices when it comes to breast implants.
 Many of Dr. Olson’s patients have carefully considered the size of breast implants they want before meeting with him.
 That is an important decision, but it is only one of several choices patients need to make.
 Other factors include filler material, shape, and texture.
 Implants also come in different profiles, which is essentially a measure of how far they project from the body.